reflex-dev/reflex-web/blog/reflex-jupyter.md

     "name": "keywords",
     "content": "Jupyter Notebook, Python dashboards, data science workflows, interactive dashboards, productionizing notebooks, Python web apps, data visualization, machine learning apps, data scientist guide, dashboard deployment"
   }
 ]
+faq: [
+    {"question": "Can I convert my Jupyter notebook to a production dashboard?", "answer": "Yes.
+Reflex lets you keep your pandas, NumPy, and sklearn logic from your notebook and wrap it in production-ready UI components.
+Deploy in minutes without leaving Python."}, {"question": "Do I need to learn JavaScript to deploy a Jupyter-based dashboard?", "answer": "No. Reflex is pure Python—both frontend and backend are written in Python.
+You build UIs with Reflex components and deploy with a single command."}, {"question": "How does Reflex differ from Streamlit for notebook-to-dashboard workflows?", "answer": "Reflex offers true multi-page routing, production-grade state management, and customizable components.
+It scales from prototype to production without switching platforms."}, ]
 ---